-You probably know at least one person who takes a prescription drug or over the counter drug on a regular basis.
-Like many people this winter, you might have taken an over the counter cold medicine to get rid of cold and flu symptoms.
-According to the Food and Drug Administration (FDA) almost one-half of the U.S. population used a prescription drug in the last month.
+You probably know at least one person who takes a prescription drug or over-the-counter drug on a regular basis.
+Like many people this winter, you might have taken an over-the-counter cold medicine to get rid of cold and flu symptoms.
+According to the Food and Drug Administration (FDA), almost one-half of the U.S. population used a prescription drug in the last month.
 Approximately two-thirds of visits to the doctor result in prescription drug treatment, says the FDA.

-Adverse affects from defective drugs present dangers to more than just the user.
+Adverse effects from defective drugs present dangers to more than just the user.
 A defective drug linked to medical episodes can cause the user to fall unconscious while driving a vehicle.
 The result is a car accident that injures the user as well as additional drivers and pedestrians.

 Do you know an elderly person who might be at risk of taking a defective drug?
+Contact our team today.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
+Koonz, McKenney, Johnson & DePaolis L.L.P.

-Maryland, Washington, D.C. and Virginia Injury Attorneys
+Maryland, Washington, D.C., and Virginia Injury Attorneys

 Approved by attorney Julie Heiden